awsdocs/amazon-s3-userguide/doc_source/S3OutpostsIAM.md

 ## Example policies for S3 on Outposts<a name="S3OutpostsPolicyExamples"></a>

-**Example : S3 on Outposts bucket policy with AWS account principal**
+**Example : S3 on Outposts bucket policy with an AWS account principal**
 The following bucket policy uses an AWS account principal to grant access to an S3 on Outposts bucket\.
-To use this bucket policy, replace the example values with your own\.
+To use this bucket policy, replace the `user input placeholders` with your own information\.

 ```
 {